fenago/data-science/lab_guides/Lab_10.md

 ![](./images/B15019_10_09.jpg)

-    Caption: List of columns in the housing dataset

-    We can infer the type of information contained in some of the variables by looking at their names, such as `LotArea` (property size), `YearBuilt` (year of construction), and `SalePrice` (property sale price).

 7. Print out the type of each variable contained in this DataFrame using the `dtypes` attribute from the `pandas`